RM1708/hyunyoung2_Machine_Learning/README.md

 # Machine_Learning

  - This repositary is for Information of Machine Learning and Deep Learning.
-Whenever I read The aritcle related to either Machine Learing and Deep Learning.
-I will Organize The information.
+Whenever I read the aritcle related to either Machine Learing or Deep Learning.
+I will organize the information.
 Especailly, URL and notes related to Deep Learning, If you read it, it can help you undersanding them.

 ## Reference(Concept for Deep Learning)